 School will soon be in session and for parents, that means you’ll once again be faced with that dreaded daily task: packing your child’s lunch.
 Like most parents, you want to do a good job, which means creating a nutritious, well-balanced meal that your child will actually eat.
 But it can be hard to know … Continue reading What to pack in your child’s lunchbox

 It’s hard to believe, but back-to-school season has arrived once again.
-Families are rushing to soak up those final moments of vacation, but it’s important for parents to consider what needs to be done before that first school bell rings — and that includes making sure your child is healthy and ready for the new … Continue reading Is your child ready for the new school year?
+Parents, it’s time to consider what needs to be done before that first school bell rings — and that includes making sure your child is healthy and ready for the new school year to begin.
+Now is the time to start thinking about making … Continue reading Is your child ready for the new school year?

 Transitioning from summer break back into school can be difficult for any child, but for those with Type 1 diabetes, school presents additional challenges.
 Beyond gathering school supplies and picking out a first-day-of-school outfit, parents often stress about how to make sure their child will be safe and healthy while at school.
 Managing Type 1 … Continue reading Back to school with Type 1 diabetes